Surio89/smalltime-dashboard/README.md

 # smalltime-dashboard
-quick and easy check-in and -out dashboard for small companys
+quick and easy check-in and -out dashboard for small companys - designed for touchscreens

 Extension for Smalltime TimeTracker (itmastergmbh https://github.com/itmastergmbh/SmallTime)